dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.4.4 =
+- Improve: Adapters now live in their own special panel.
+- Add: About page with social actions and latest news.
+- Add: Doublecheck to see if WordPress cron is executing and inform user if not.

 = 2.4.3 =
 - Improve: Adapter list now shows both funds in wallets and funds in user accounts
 - Improve: In adapters list, coin name, coin icon and coin symbol are now merged into one "Coin" column